-- Notes: 1.
+Notes: 1.
 "Related parties" are defined as related parties of asset management companies under asset management agreement with NBF as defined in Article 123 of Order for Enforcement of the Law Concerning Investment Trusts and Investment Corporations, and Article 26, Section 27 of the Regulations regarding management report of the Investment trusts and Investment corporations set by the Investment Trusts Association, Japan.
+During the period from July 1, 2014 to December 31, 2014, transactions with and fees paid to, Mitsui Fudosan Co., Ltd., NBF Office Management Co., Ltd., Mitsui Fudosan Facilities Co., Ltd., Mitsui Fudosan Building Management Co., Ltd., First Facilities West Co., Ltd., Mitsui Fudosan Housing Lease Co., Ltd. and Mitsui Fudosan Realty Co., Ltd. which meet either of the said definitions, are as described above.

+3. In addition to the above fees paid, the following have been paid to related parties for repair and maintenance work, etc.

-"Major shareholders" are the major shareholders of asset management companies as defined in Article 29, Section 4, Paragraph 2 of the Financial Instruments and Exchange Law.
-During the period from January 1, 2014 to June 30, 2014, transactions with and fees paid to, Mitsui Fudosan Co., Ltd., NBF Office Management Co., Ltd., Mitsui Fudosan Facilities Co., Ltd., Mitsui Fudosan Building Management Co., Ltd., First Facilities West Co., Ltd., Mitsui Fudosan Housing Lease Co., Ltd. and Mitsui Fudosan Realty Co., Ltd. which meet either of the said definitions, are as described above - 2.
-Figures indicate contractual sales prices. - 3.
-Figures indicate percentages of total prices. - 4.
-In terms of properties for which NBF has not entrusted office management businesses to Mitsui Fudosan Co., Ltd. due to its master leasing (12 properties: Gate City Ohsaki, Nishi-Shinjuku Mitsui Bldg., Toranomon Kotohira Tower, Nakameguro GT Tower, Celestine Shiba Mitsui Bldg., Yotsuya Medical Bldg., Higashi Gotanda Square, Panasonic Tokyo Shiodome Bldg., NBF Ogawamachi Bldg., Shin-Kawasaki Mitsui Bldg., Parale Mitsui Bldg. and Shinanobashi Mitsui Bldg.), NBF has entrusted them to NBF Office Management Co., Ltd. as business representative of the property owners or lessors. - 5.
-In addition to the above fees paid, the following have been paid to related parties for repair and maintenance work, etc.
+^{2.} In terms of properties for which NBF has not entrusted office management businesses to Mitsui Fudosan Co., Ltd. due to its master leasing (12 properties: Gate City Ohsaki, Nishi-Shinjuku Mitsui Bldg., Toranomon Kotohira Tower, Nakameguro GT Tower, Celestine Shiba Mitsui Bldg., Yotsuya Medical Bldg., Higashi Gotanda Square, Panasonic Tokyo Shiodome Bldg., NBF Ogawamachi Bldg., Shin-Kawasaki Mitsui Bldg., Parale Mitsui Bldg. and Shinanobashi Mitsui Bldg.), NBF has entrusted them to NBF Office Management Co., Ltd. as business representative of the property owners or lessors.